thoughtspot/thoughtspot.github.io/_release/notes.md

 <tr style="width: 100%;border-bottom-style: inset;">
 <td style="border: 1px solid #cccccc; text-align: left; padding: 10px 5px;">
 <h3><a name="SpotIQprofilepreferences"></a>SpotIQ profile preferences</h3>
 <p>In this release, you can configure your SpotIQ preferences in your user profile.
-These preferences control notifications and allows you exclude nulls or zero measures from your analysis.</p>
+These preferences control notifications and allows you to exclude nulls or zero measures from your analysis.</p>
 </td>
 </tr>
 <tr style="width: 100%;border-bottom-style: inset;">